 Best Mattress for Side Sleepers

 Firmness is a very important factor.
 A model that is soft to moderate on the firmness scale is going to be the best option.
-In order to provide the proper support that side sleepers need, the mattress must be able to conform to and contour the curves of your body.
+In order to provide the proper support that you need, it must be able to conform to and contour the curves of your body.

-A soft or medium firm mattress allows your body to sink into the mattress a little bit more than one that’s very firm which helps it to hug your body.
+A soft or medium firmness allows your body to sink a little bit more than one that’s very firm which helps it to hug your body.
 This ability to conform and contour to your body’s shape is excellent for pressure relief on your neck and back as well.

 Support is the other important factor that you should consider.
 Your spine may be misaligned due to your sleeping position.
 A mattress with the best support is going to relieve pressure points throughout your body and keep the spine, neck and back in alignment.

-Be sure to understand that a softer mattress on the firmness scale can still provide great support because this type of support is not relative to a firmness level.
+Be sure to understand that a softer option on the firmness scale can still provide great support because this type of support is not relative to a firmness level.
 If you sleep mostly on your side, you want to look for a model that contours to the shape of your body.

-Memory foam mattresses are especially advantageous for side sleepers due to the ability of the foam to contour to your body and provide support and alignment to the spine.
+Memory foam mattresses are especially advantageous for side sleeping compared to innerspring models due to the ability of the foam to contour to your body and provide support and alignment to the spine.
 We should note that your body position can change drastically even during one nights sleep.

 - The Fetal – both legs are curled at the knee and your spine curved like in a fetal position